eclipse-vertx/vert.x/new/core_manual_js.md

        };
     </script>

-# SockJS -- EventBus Bridge
+# SockJS - EventBus Bridge

 ## Setting up the Bridge

-By connecting up SockJS and the vert.x Event Bus we can create a distributed event bus which not only spans multiple vert.x instances on the server side, but can also include client side JavaScript running in browsers.
-We can therefore create a huge distributed event space encompassing many browsers and servers.
+By connecting up SockJS and the vert.x event bus we create a distributed event bus which not only spans multiple vert.x instances on the server side, but can also include client side JavaScript running in browsers.

+We can therefore create a huge distributed bus encompassing many browsers and servers.
 The browsers don't have to be connected to the same server as long as the servers are connected.

 On the server side we have already discussed the event bus API.

-We also provide a client side JavaScript library called `vertxbus.js` which provides the same event bus API on the client side.
-This library internally uses SockJS to send and receive data from a SockJS vert.x server called the SockJS Bridge.
-It's the bridge's responsibility to bridge data between SockJS sockets and the event bus.
+We also provide a client side JavaScript library called `vertxbus.js` which provides the same event bus API, but on the client side.

+This library internally uses SockJS to send and receive data to a SockJS vert.x server called the SockJS bridge.
+It's the bridge's responsibility to bridge data between SockJS sockets and the event bus on the server side.

 Creating a Sock JS bridge is simple.
+You just create a SockJS server as described in the last chapter, and install an application in the SockJS server with a pre-made handler called the `SockJSBridgeHandler`.

+You will also need to secure the bridge (see below).

-You just create a SockJS Server as described in the last chapter, and install an app with a handler which is a `SockJSBridgeHandler`.
-The following example creates and starts a SockJS bridge which will bridge any events sent to path `eventbus` on to the event bus.
+The following example creates and starts a SockJS bridge which will bridge any events sent to the path `eventbus` on to the server side event bus.

     var server = new vertx.HttpServer();